erelsgl/erelsgl.github.io/pages/en/about.md

 ---
 # Erel Segal-Halevi - Academic Homepage

-I am currently a Ph.D. student in Bar-Ilan University computer-science department.
+I have just submitted my Ph.D. thesis to the Bar-Ilan University computer-science department.
 My advisors are [Prof. Yonatan Aumann][ya] and [Dr. Avinatan Hassidim][ah].

 My research interests are diverse and range from theory to practice.
 Currently I do research in **computational economics** ([fairness][1],  [auctions][2] and [game theory][3]).
 In the past I did research in **natural language processing** ([English negotiation][4] and [Hebrew morphology][5]).